 Solar Calculators for Homeowners

 These tools are not meant to guarantee savings or replace a professional solar proposal.
-Instead, they give you a practical starting point so you can ask better questions, compare quotes more confidently, and avoid making a decision based only on a sales estimate.
+They are meant to give you a practical starting point so you can ask better questions, compare installer quotes more confidently, and avoid making a decision based only on a sales estimate.

 For the most complete estimate, start with the solar ROI calculator, then use the supporting calculators below to explore specific parts of your solar decision.